gumen38/cogbot/README.md

 -------

 Installation comfort:

 1. Add runnable built-in Node.js server to make it not neccessary for user to install it.
 2. Get rid of FoxyProxy (make proxy functionality inside of CogBot Chrome Plugin.

 Planned Important features:

 1. Alert when need recruit more soldiers
 2. Handle situation when CogServer is on maintenance.

 Planned Features:

-1. Dungeon auto-crawler.
+1. Dungeon auto-crawler (exploring same dungeon 6 times per day is boring).
-2. Abyss auto-crawler.
+2. Abyss auto-crawler (exploring abyss becomes boring on 3rd day, with exception of when you can do new rooms).
-3. Auto-manage recruiting and keeping enough soldiers.
+3. Auto-manage recruiting and keeping enough soldiers (it's boring micromanagement).
-4. Daily Auto-routine (typical daily stuff).
+4. Daily Auto-routine (typical daily boring must-do stuff like alliance quests and so on).
 5. Scheduler for timed events like Alliance War/World Boss/2x Super Soldiers recruit/Clash of gods.
+Should help european players which have totally unbearable AW/WB/CG/2xSS times.

 Bugs/Issues